 As outlined in sections above, Mr. Byladakere Somashekaraiah’s positions require that he apply highly technical, cutting-edge, and difficult Amazon proprietary tools and technologies.
 Mr. Byladakere Somashekaraiah’s understanding of these tools stand out from that of his colleagues, as he possesses advanced knowledge of these tools within the context of the US team.
 His role at Amazon-INDIA required him to constantly manipulate and analyze the following proprietary tools and technologies:

 Redshift: Amazon Redshift is a fast, fully managed, petabyte-scale data warehouse that makes it simple and cost-effective to analyze all your data using your existing business intelligence tools.
 Mr. Byladakere Somashekaraiah will continue to use Redshift to consolidate Display Ads Finance data and manage the unified database.
-In Redshift Mr. Byladakere Somashekaraiah will design and develop the Data architecture need to another analysts to use for reporting and only 3 people had working knowledge of this tool out of a team of approximately 400 people
+In Redshift Mr. Byladakere Somashekaraiah will design and develop the Data architecture needed for other analysts to use for reporting.Only 3 people had working knowledge of this tool out of a team of approximately 400 people

 Extract Transform Load Manager (ETLM): The core "operating system" of the Data Warehouse.
 This complex system manages all of the injection and extraction of data in a consistent and predictable way.
 Users interact with ETLM through the DataNet web application by scheduling load or extract jobs and defining where to retrieve or pull the data.
 Mr. Byladakere Somashekaraiah will continue to use ETLM to retrieve Amazon wide data transform and load into new data tables created in Redshift and less than 20 people had working knowledge of this tool out of a team of approximately 400 people